kiraware/PyBMKG/docs/how-to-guides.md

 We use the GitHub workflow to automatically release to PyPI when we release to GitHub.
-The special environment for people who have access to the workflow is in the GitHub environment with the name `production`.
+The special environment for people who have access to the workflow is in the GitHub environment with the name `release`.
-Each release tag must be the same as `version` in `pyproject.toml` in the `tool.poetry` section.
+Each release tag must be the same as `version` in `pyproject.toml` in the `tool.poetry` section with prefix `v`, for example `v1.0.0`.
+Also we follow Semantic Versioning with version number MAJOR.MINOR.PATCH.